Sissi – The Young Empress: Plot

 Sissi slowly adapts to life as empress of Austria, but her mother-in-law is hard to live with.
-Archduchess Sophie adheres to the long-established rules protocol and etiquette, and constantly interferes not only with the emperor's government of the empire but in his family life as well.
-When Sissi's first child is born, the Archduchess Sophie insists on taking away the child to raise her, because she feels Sissi is too young and unqualified to do so.
+Archduchess Sophie adheres to the long-established rules, protocol and etiquette, and constantly interferes not only with the emperor's government of the empire but in his family life as well.
+When Sissi's first child is born, the Archduchess Sophie insists on taking away the child to raise her, because she feels Sissi is too young and inexperienced to do so.
 Sophie also feels that Sissi's place is not in the nursery with her baby, but with her husband as the emperor travels around the empire.

 A scandal threatens to break out when Sissi leaves Vienna and returns to Bavaria to see her parents.
 She keeps the truth from her mother, but confesses to her father that she cannot live with Archduchess Sophie's constant criticism and tyranny.
 Franz Joseph follows her and finally convinces her to return to Vienna.

 This strengthens Sissi's influence with the emperor, and she supports Count Gyula Andrássy and the cause of the Hungarians for equal standing in the Empire.
-The film concludes with her being crowned Queen of the Hungarians in Budapest.
+The film concludes with her being crowned Queen of the Hungarians in Buda.